contact-nat/restlet-sites/modules/com.restlet/tech-doc/client/guide/03_collaborate/01_collaborate.md

 ![Shared project](images/shared_project.png "Shared project")

-From now on, your team members will see your project appear in their repositories, e.g.
+From now on, your team members will see the shared project appear in their repositories, e.g.

 ![Shared project as team member](images/shared_project_as_team_member.png "Shared project as team member")